Coder4916/Think-In-Space/README.md

 4. Inside the Settings, on the left side of the page, there’s a list of tab menu.
 Locate the “Pages” tab, and click it.
 5. Under "Source", click the dropdown called "None", select "Master", and then click the “Save” button.
 6. The page will automatically refresh.
-7. There’s a notification message that provides the now published site link:
+7. There’s a notification message that provides the now published site [link](https://coder4916.github.io/ci_milestone/).

 ### **Forking the Github Repository**